Heavy-tailed random vectros: theory and applications: Vector type precise large deviations

-The precise large deviations in non-random and random sums of heavy tailed random variables, are well-studied, see for example in \cite{mikosch:nagaev:1998}, \cite{ng:tang:yan:yang:2004}, \cite{konstantinides:mikosch:2005}, \cite{tang:2006b},\cite{wang:wang:cheng:2006}, \cite{chen:cui:wang:2024} etc. The known problem of lower bound of precise large deviation can be expressed as \beam \liminf_{\nto} \inf_{x\geq \gamma\,n} \dfrac{\PP\left[ S_n > x +n\,c \right]}{\sum_{i=1}^n \overline{V}_i(x+n\,c)} \geq 1 \,, \eeam for any $\gamma > \gamma_0$, where $\gamma_0 =\gamma_0(c)$ and $c$ some appropriately chosen constants, with $S_n = \sum_{i=1}^n Z_i$, with $n\in \bbn$ and put $S_0 = 0$, where $Z_i \sim V_i$.
-Relation \eqref{eq.KP.5.1} was examined in several papers, see for example in \cite{konstantinides:loukissas:2011}, \cite{loukissas:2012} for identically distributed $Z_i \sim V \in \mathcal{L}$ and weakly dependent or independent cases respectively, and in \cite{he:cheng:wang:2013} for non-identically distributed, under more general dependence structure, and with only condition on summand distributions the infinite right endpoint.
+The precise large deviations in non-random and random sums of heavy tailed random variables, are well-studied, see for example in \cite{mikosch:nagaev:1998}, \cite{ng:tang:yan:yang:2004}, \cite{konstantinides:mikosch:2005}, \cite{tang:2006b}, \cite{wang:wang:cheng:2006} among many others.
+The known problem of lower bound of precise large deviation can be expressed as \beam \liminf_{\nto} \inf_{x\geq \gamma\,n} \dfrac{\PP\left[ S_n > x +n\,c \right]}{\sum_{i=1}^n \overline{V}_i(x+n\,c)} \geq 1 \,, \eeam for any $\gamma > \gamma_0$, where $\gamma_0 =\gamma_0(c)$ and $c$ some appropriately chosen constants, with $S_n = \sum_{i=1}^n Z_i$, with $n\in \bbn$ and put $S_0 = 0$, where $Z_i \stackrel{d}{\sim} V_i$.
+Relation \eqref{eq.KP.5.1} was examined in several papers, see for example in \cite{konstantinides:loukissas:2011}, \cite{loukissas:2012} for identically distributed $Z_i \stackrel{d}{\sim} V \in \mathcal{L}$ and weakly dependent or independent cases respectively, and in \cite{he:cheng:wang:2013} for non-identically distributed, under more general dependence structure, and with only condition on summand distributions the infinite right endpoint.
 In multivariate set up the precise large deviations are studied under the following concept.
-For some integer $d \in \bbn$ the sequences $\{X_{1j}\,,\;j\geq 1\},\,\ldots,\,\{X_{dj}\,,\;j\geq 1\}$ are mutually independent and the focus was put on the study of the probability \beam \PP\left[ S_d > x\right] \,, \eeam as $\nto$, or similar quantities, where we denote \beao S_d = \sum_{i=1}^d S_{n_i}\,, \qquad \qquad S_{n_i}= \sum_{j=1}^{n_i} X_{ij}\,, \eeao with $n_i \in \bbn$, for any $i=1,\,\ldots,\,d$, see in \cite{wang:wang:2007}, \cite{lu:2012}, \cite{chen:cheng:2024b}, etc. Although this approach of multivariate models contains several positive features, as for example that the number of summands $n_i$, $n_j$ is NOT necessarily the same, for $1\leq i \neq j \leq d$, and that the distributions belong to rather large classes, like $\mathcal{D}$ or $\mathcal{L}$, there are two gaps.
-The first gap is, that relation \eqref{eq.KP.5.2} focus only to the total sum of the $d$-sequences and it does not bring any information for each sequence separately, namely it is only connected with the sum ruin probability.
+For some integer $d \in \bbn$ the sequences $\{X_{1j}\,,\;j\geq 1\},\,\ldots,\,\{X_{dj}\,,\;j\geq 1\}$ are mutually independent and the focus was put on the study of the probability \beam \PP\left[ S_d > x\right] \,, \eeam as $\nto$, or similar (centralized) quantities, where we denote \beao S_d = \sum_{i=1}^d S_{n_i}\,, \qquad \qquad S_{n_i}= \sum_{j=1}^{n_i} X_{ij}\,, \eeao with $n_i \in \bbn$, for any $i=1,\,\ldots,\,d$, see in \cite{wang:wang:2007}, \cite{lu:2012}, \cite{chen:cheng:2024b}, etc. Although this approach of multivariate models contains several positive features, as for example that the number of summands $n_i$, $n_j$ is NOT necessarily the same, for $1\leq i \neq j \leq d$, and that the distributions belong to rather large classes, like $\mathcal{D}$ or $\mathcal{L}$, there are two gaps.
+The first gap is, that relation \eqref{eq.KP.5.2} focus only to the total sum of the $d$-sequences and it does not bring any information for each sequence separately, namely it is only connected with the sum-type ruin probability.
 The second one is, that is required independence among the sequences and each sequence permits only weakly dependent terms, with obvious restrictions in dependence modeling.
 From the other side in the frame of multivariate random walks, see in \cite{hult:lindskog:mikosch:samorodnitsky:2005}, the focus was in large deviations on some rare-sets, when the random walk steps are independent and identically distributed random vectors with distribution $MRV$, where each vector has arbitrarily dependent components.
 In \cite{haegele:lehtomaa:2021} was examined similar large deviations, in a distribution class that does not belong to $MRV$.
-In our attempt to cover the gaps of these two previous approaches, we establish precise asymptotic bounds for the large deviations on the sets $A$ from the family of sets $\mathscr{R}$.
-The first result estimates the lower bound of precise large deviations of non-random sums \beao {\bf S}_n = \sum_{i=1}^n {\bf X}^{(i)}\,, \eeao for any $n \in \bbn$, with ${\bf S}_0=0$.
-The distributions of the random vectors ${\bf X}^{(i)}$ should have marginals with infinite right endpoint.
-Furthermore, each vector has arbitrarily dependent components and the random vectors are mutually weakly dependent, containing a dependence structure stemming from \cite{he:cheng:wang:2013}.
-We should mention that the next result coincides to \cite[Theorem 2.1]{he:cheng:wang:2013}, when $d=1$ and $A=(1,\,\infty)$.
+This second approach have also some difficulties to capture the dependence between the vectors, as also the fact that the large deviations are not such practical as the precise ones.